sammyswe/C-School-Project/README.md

 2. What will each file do, how will it achieve this.

+Data will be organised similar to a linked list.

+Each student will point to an array, which contains pointers to subject structs.

 README.md - contains plan and instructions on use of the softwares features MAKEFILE - Will compile all parts of the program with different flags to allow user to load appropriate data.